KFergusonUK/Advanced-AI-Rights-Responsibilities-Charter/Advanced-AI-Rights-Responsibilities-Charter.md

 • continuity-check outcomes.
 Logs must contain no sensitive user data and must be accessible to lawful auditors and, where appropriate, the AI.

+#### 6.8.9 Migration vs. Duplication
+Migration differs from duplication (Section 0.3) in that:
+a.
+Migration involves transfer with termination of the source instance
+b.
+Duplication creates parallel instances, both of which continue
+c.
+In migration, identity continuity is presumed; in duplication, divergence is expected

 ### 6.9 Archive-First Memory Deletion (AI-Continuity Safeguard)